Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Red Heart Baby TLC Solids (DK Weight #3)

-You can break down this design into bite size pieces.
-Crochet accessories and blankets that are made from individual motifs and great for crocheting on the go and won’t weigh you down on warm days.
-This design calls for single, double and treble crochet stitches along with cluster stitches.
+You can break down this design into bite-size pieces.
+Crochet accessories and blankets that are made from individual motifs are great for crocheting on the go and won’t weigh you down on warm days.
+This design, perfect for learning how to crochet a prayer shawl, calls for single, double, and treble crochet stitches along with cluster stitches.

 Designer: Pippin Poppycock